CristinaPlesa/art_explorer/README.md

 1. Clone this repo: `git clone https://github.com/CristinaPlesa/art_explorer`
 2. Enter new directory `cd REPO DIR`
 3. Install dependencies with `npm install`
-4. To run it locally, use the npm dev command `npm run start: dev`
+4. To run it locally, use the npm dev command `npm run start:dev`
-5. Open your web browser and navigate to http://localhost:9001
+5. Open your web browser and navigate to http://localhost:8081
 6. For a production build, use `npm run build`
 ---